jesterswilde/rmfw/src/ecs/core/world.md

 - `destroyEntitySafe` detaches members from every registered hierarchy when asked to remove from trees.
 - Protected entities are rejected by `destroyEntitySafe` while `destroyEntity` still allows direct deletion when protection is removed.
 - Unregistering a hierarchy stops it from getting destroy callbacks.
+- Creating enough entities to resize the underlying structs works as expected
+- Creating and deleting MANY of entities is handled well

 ### Hierarchy Hooks
 - Registered hierarchies receive a remove callback before component teardown when `destroyEntitySafe` is used.